GUT-AI/gut-ai/datasets/README.rst

 Datasets
 ========

 **Summary:** This is a non-exhaustive list of repositories containing datasets, mainly for Supervised and Unsupervised Learning.
+Internal datasets are stored on `Zeonodo <https://zenodo.org/communities/gut-ai/>`_.

 |